reuben-thomas/fyp-moovita/README.md

 3. Run the script
    - Type `python circle_road_gen.py`
    - Input your desired radius in metres
-   - Input your desired smoothness in radians (lower value is smoother)
+   - Input your desired smoothness in degrees (lower value is smoother)
    - Copy and paste result into your world file

 ## circle_wp_gen.py